 The HVAC industry is fiercely competitive.
-However, there’s not a single silver bullet to make your company succeed online.
-However, after decades of experience as HVAC SEO specialists, HVAC Webmasters knows that it takes many little things, done well to help improve Google rankings and get your phone ringing daily.
+However, there’s no silver bullet to make your company succeed online.
+However, after decades of experience as HVAC SEO specialists, HVAC Webmasters knows that it takes many little things done well to help improve Google rankings and get your phone ringing daily.
 One of those “little things” is online review sites.

-We’ll talk about how to get HVAC reviews another time, but for today, let’s focus on which sites will drive leads to your company and how you should manage the content on those listings to stand out from the crowd.
+We’ll talk about how to get HVAC reviews another time, but in the following post, let’s focus on which sites will drive leads to your company and how you should manage the content on those listings to stand out from the crowd.

-Hands down, the most critical citation listing for your HVAC company is Google My Business.
-GMB is a rich listing that you can claim and manage, allowing you to create a strong profile directly tied to Google.
+Hands down, the most critical citation listing for your HVAC company is Google Business Profile.
+GBP is a rich listing that you can claim and manage, allowing you to create a strong profile directly tied to Google.
 Because Google is still the search engine king, it’s only logical that you would do anything you can to appeal to this resource, with top rankings as the goal of a well-played organic SEO strategy.

 Google Business Tools for HVAC Pros